+HATE CRIMES:

-HATE CRIMES: CRIMES MOTIVATED BY RACE, RELIGION, ETHNICITY, OR SEXUAL ORIENTATION
+CRIMES MOTIVATED BY RACE, RELIGION, ETHNICITY, OR SEXUAL ORIENTATION

-- I. Injury or threat to person or damage to property because of specified beliefs or characteristics (hate crimes, bias crimes) CPC 422.6. - A. A "hate crime" is an illegal act or a threatened or an attempted illegal act directed against a person, group of persons, public agency, or private institution based on the victim's actual or perceived race, nationality, religion, sexual orientation, disability, gender or because the group or institution identified or associated with a person or group of an identifiable race, nationality, religion sexual orientation, disability or gender. - B. These crimes include but are not limited to verbal threats of violence, threatening phone calls, hate mail, physical assaults, vandalism, cross burnings, or destruction of other religious symbols, and firebombing. - 1.
+- I. Injury or threat to person or damage to property because of specified beliefs or characteristics (hate crimes, bias crimes) CPC 422.6. - A. A "hate crime" is an act or a threatened or attempted act by any person or group of persons to cause physical injury, emotional suffering or property damage against the person or property of another individual or group which is or appears to be motivated, all or in part, by race, religion, ethnicity, or sexual orientation. - B. These crimes include but are not limited to threatening phone calls, hate mail, physical assaults, vandalism, cross burnings, or destruction of other religious symbols, and firebombing. - 1.
 The hate crime must involve a specific target, such as an individual residence, house of worship, religious or ethnic organization, or business. - 2.
-Bias must have been either the motivating factor or where there is more than one possible motive for the conduct, the bias must be a substantial motivating factor for the suspect's conduct. - 3.
+Bigotry must be the central motive for the attack, rather than economics, revenge, etc., as in other kinds of crime. - 3.
 Any assault against a person, in the absence of other apparent motivation, when initiated with racial, ethnic, religious, or homophobic epithets, will be considered to be a hate crime. - 4.
 Vandalism to a house of worship, ethnic, religious, or gay and lesbian organizations will be considered a hate crime in the absence of evidence of other motives. - 5.
 Graffiti must be racial, ethnic, religious, or homophobic in nature, such as a swastika, KKK, Nazi, or other hate group symbols or slogans, or involve the use of epithets. - 6.
-Obscene or threatening phone calls containing racial, ethnic, religious or homophobic slurs are considered hate crimes.
+Obscene or threatening phone calls containing racial, ethnic, religious or homophobic slurs are considered hate crimes. - Some incidents may not clearly fit a specific definition, so a common sense approach must be used.
+If an incident appears to be one of bias involving race, religion, ethnicity, or sexual orientation, it should be investigated as such.

-- 7. Some incidents may not clearly fit a specific definition, so a common sense approach must be used.
-If an incident appears to be one of bias involving race, religion, ethnicity, or sexual orientation, it should be investigated as such. - C. A "hate incident" is a non-criminal act, including words, based on an actual bias or perceived bias relating to race, nationality, religion, sexual orientation, disability or gender.
-Examples include but are not limited to: name calling and epithets not accompanied by an assault; graffiti on walls, overpasses, public areas, etc.; hate rallies, leafleting or recruiting drives, if they are not directed at specific targets or individuals; posting of hate material not resulting in property damage, and display of offensive material on one's own property, visible to the public - D. Consideration should be given to CPC section 11410, findings and declarations, in determining whether the incident should be handled as a reportable crime. - The legislature finds and declares that it is the right of every person regardless of race, color, creed, religion or national origin, to be secure and protected from fear, intimidation, and physical harm caused by the activities of violent groups and individuals. - 2.
+- C. The following are not considered hate crimes if they are not aimed at a specific target. - 1.
+Interracial crimes, such as robbery, assault, or rape, which are motivated by factors other than race, ethnicity, religion or sexual orientation. - 2.
+Intragroup acts, regardless of graffiti; this includes gang graffiti and other gang acts. - 3.
+Name calling and epithets not accompanied by assault, widespread among youth. - 4.
+Graffiti on walls, overpasses, public phone booths, etc. - 5.
+"Punk rock" or gang graffiti, even if accompanied by a swastika. - 6.
+KKK, Nazi, or other hate rallies, leafleting, or recruiting drives, if they are not directed at specific targets or individuals. - D. Consideration should be given to CPC section 11410, findings and declarations, in determining whether the incident should be handled as a reportable crime. - The legislature finds and declares that it is the right of every person regardless of race, color, creed, religion or national origin, to be secure and protected from fear, intimidation, and physical harm caused by the activities of violent groups and individuals. - 2.
 It is not the intent of the chapter to interfere with the exercise of rights protected by the Constitution of the United States. - 3.
 The legislature recognizes the Constitutional right of every citizen to harbor and express beliefs on any subject whatsoever and to associate with others who share similar beliefs. - 4.
 The legislature further finds, however, that the advocacy of unlawful violent acts by groups against other persons or groups under circumstances where death or great bodily injury is likely to result is not constitutionally protected, poses a threat to public order and safety and should be subject to criminal and civil sanctions.